GautJ/blunomyTest_catenary/README.md

 This will generate your outputs inside the 'output/' directory, which contains:

 - 'static_figures/': Static 3D plots (.png)
 - 'interactive_figures/': Interactive 3D visualizations (.html)

 To view the interactive plots (`.html`), simply download them from the repository and open them in your browser by dragging and dropping the files.

+To run tests using pytest you should write:
+<pre>PYTHONPATH=. pytest tests/</pre>

 Each plot shows the original LiDAR points, clustered per wire, along with the corresponding catenary curve fitting 😄